dymodi/dymodi.github.io/index.md

 **Recent News**

+* May 2025: Workshop proposal of SpatialConnect on SIGSPATIAL accepted!
+See you in Minneapolis!
 * May 2025: Paper on human activity recognition with LLMs accepted by ACM SIGKDD.
 * May 2025: Serve as a panelist at NSF.
 * May 2025: Give a talk at CPS-IoT Week 2025 Sensor S&P workshop on the topic of Mobile AI.